 Then, on top of this were all the horrible opinions people seemed to have about ruralites or those from distant hinterland cities - small metro areas far from the orbit of the major urban centers, usually reliant on just a few main industries.
 This included assumptions that rural America is all white people, that they're all racist and conservative, etc. This is, of course, just plain wrong.
-Nor is this sort of moral calculus actually helpful in understanding of the violent history of settler colonialism and the ideological monstrosities that emerge from the collapsed mirage of the that humans have a collective capacity to do things differently, and that we obviously have more than enough material resources to provide for everyone.
-These are the rifts in which power must be built and multiplied.
+Nor is this sort of moral calculus actually helpful in understanding of the violent history of settler colonialism and the ideological monstrosities that emerge from the collapsed mirage of the white settler utopia - I document several of these in the book, when examining the mythos of the far right.
+But it also serves a more nefarious ideological purpose, since it prevents any real organizing links from being built with the countryside and tends to turn rural migrants in the cities away from any of this political organizing, even though they tend to be much poorer on average and are already predisposed toward a critique of the status quo.